maflcko/b-c-gui-translations-review/reviews/yo.md

         <source>Create a new address</source>
         <translation>si adireesi tuntun</translation>

 YES
-The translation is missing the verb "Create" or an equivalent action word. "si adireesi tuntun" translates roughly as "this new address" or an incomplete phrase.
-The correct translation should include a verb that means "Create," such as "Ṣẹda" or "Ṣẹ́dá."
+The translation is not accurate. "si adireesi tuntun" literally means "do new address" or "make new address", but the imperative verb "Create" in Yoruba should be "Ṣẹda" or "Ṣẹda adirẹsi tuntun".

 Correct translation:
 Ṣẹda adirẹsi tuntun
 ```